Updated: Oct 14

 Nine Key Resources to Ignite Learning & Transform Education

 Association of College and University Educators (ACUE)

-The Association of College and University Educators (ACUE) partners with higher education institutions to provide on-going support to faculty through preparation and credentials to support student success.
-ACUE offers courses through both institutional partnerships and open enrollment on evidence-based teaching practices that support deeper learning, student engagement, retention/completion, and career readiness.
+The Association of College and University Educators (ACUE) partners with higher education institutions to provide resources and ongoing support to faculty through preparation and credentials to foster faculty and student success.
+ACUE offers courses through both institutional partnerships and open enrollment on evidence-based teaching practices to support deeper learning, student engagement, retention/completion, and career readiness.
 ACUE has eight Founding Advisors who include current presidents, presidents and chancellor emeriti, and former general counsel for the US Department of Education.
 ACUE offers many benefits with every partnership including partnership design, academic support, impact research, recognition, lifelong learning, and communications.

 To ensure student success and equity through quality instruction.